kizniche/Mycodo/3.5/README.md

 ## Manual

-A full manual is provided, manual.html, and can be accessed through your browser directly to the file on your file system or at http://your-pi-address/mycodo/manual.html if you have your web server operational.
+The full Mycodo 3.5 manual provided in the file manual.html.
+Access this file firectly with your web browser or navigate to http://your-pi-address/mycodo/manual.html if you have your web server operational.

 ### Preface